-Food Scrap Composting
+Food Scrap Composting (for Residents)

 Highland Park’s curbside composting service allows residents to dispose of compostable materials such as fruit and vegetable peels, egg shells, coffee grounds, paper napkins and yard waste in a curbside bin.
 There are two options for utilizing this new service: volume-based (stickers) and subscription (monthly payment).
 Please note, the composting service is available if you do not need yard waste services; any customer is eligible to participate in this program – whether you use volume based or weekly pickup for your trash.
 Additionally, during the winter months from December 18, 2018 - March 31, 2019, pick up will occur every other week.
 Upon subscribing, Lakeshore Recycling Systems will notify residents when their collection dates will be.